A bird dog program and referral incentives can transform your dealership’s advertising budget

 Why does your dealership need a Bird Dog program?
 Here are 5 reasons.

 1. Past customers stay engaged while bringing in new customers.

-Even when you’re using your CRM, it’s challenging to keep past customers engaged with your dealership, until they eventually need a new car or some service work done.
+Even when you’re using an automotive CRM software, it’s challenging to keep past customers engaged with your dealership, until they eventually need a new car or some service work done.
 By offering a bird dog program, these individuals think about you more than they normally would, and more likely to encourage new people to visit your business.

 2. It can encourage competing dealerships to send you hot leads.

 This practice is more common with BHPH dealerships, but your competitors aren’t always going to have what a prospect is looking for.
 They can let them walk away and buy from a competing dealership—or they can call you, send the prospect to your dealership, and make some quick money off the referral.

 3. Paying a small bird dog fee could buy you a lifelong customer.